Your Childcare Options - Au Pair vs Nanny vs Nursery

 These candidates can take additional responsibilities including care for children who are under the age of 2.

-The pay for these candidates varies depending on the extent of the experience and years within the industry but expect to pay upwards of £250/week for part time hours and £350-400/week for full time hours.
+The pay for these candidates varies depending on the extent of the experience and years within the industry but expect to pay upwards of £300/week.

-Traditionally you can expect to pay a babysitter from £8-15/hour.
+Traditionally you can expect to pay a babysitter from £12-15/hour.

-If you therefore require help for 5h in an evening at a rate of £8/hour – the cost would be £40/night.
+If you therefore require help for 5h in an evening at a rate of £12/hour – the cost would be £60/night.
 Babysitters can be ideal for a night out but rarely provide regular care.

 A number of different options are available when considering the care of your children.
 The options and costs can vary depending on the number and ages of the children and your location.